Living & working in the UK

 The currency in the UK is the British Pound (GBP), which is also called sterling.
 Cash is accepted almost everywhere, but not on London Buses.

-Cash machines are widely available in London and in other urban areas, but can be harder to find in rural areas.
-Most will let you draw money without a fee.
+Cash machines are widely available in London and in other towns, but can be harder to find in rural areas.
+Most let you draw money without a fee.
 A message will be clearly displayed before you make a withdrawal if a fee is charged.

-Cards are also widely accepted, including contactless payment.
-Please be aware that you may be charged a fee if you use a card from your home country.
+Card payments are widely accepted, including contactless payment.
+You may be charged a fee if you use a card from your home country.
 This will depend on the conditions set by your bank or card provider.

 Cheques are rarely used, but banks and a limited number of retailers will accept them.